ehn-dcc-development/eu-dcc-business-rules/certlogic/specification.md

     }

 has the following semantics: `(<operand 1> <op> <operand 2>) and (<operand 2> <op> <operand 3>)`.
-The operands must be comparable values: integers, or datetimes.
+The operands must be comparable values of the following type: integers, or dates/date-times.
 All operands must be of the same type.

+_Note:_ separate operators may be introduced for (unequal-)comparison of dates/date-times.

 ## Negation (`!`)